-How We're Different from Other Teacher Preparation Programs
+How We Are Different from Other Teacher Preparation Programs

-All of our teachers are prepared through a 14-month residency and clinically-based master's degree from the Johns Hopkins University School of Education that gives them the skills and knowledge needed to be successful in the most challenging urban school environments with primarily low-income students of color.
+All of our teachers are prepared through a 14-month residency and clinically-based master's degree from the Johns Hopkins University School of Education that gives them the skills and knowledge needed to be successful in the most challenging urban school environments with high-needs communities.
 They also receive three years of one-on-one coaching to ensure they are developing into effective educators.
 Before becoming eligible for program completion and full certification, all participants are evaluated for effective teaching practice and the ability to improve student learning.
 Our teachers are among the most expert and results-oriented in the nation, assuming leadership roles and making the case for better teacher preparation and educator accountability.

-In partnership with the Johns Hopkins University School of Education, all Urban Teachers take coursework and receive their Master's of Science in Education during the first two years of the program.
-All the coursework is done in-person at all of our sites (including Baltimore, Dallas and DC) with some hybrid and fully online courses incorporated as well.
+In partnership with the Johns Hopkins University School of Education, all Urban Teachers program participants take coursework and receive their Master's of Science in Education during the first two years of the program.
+The majority of coursework is done in-person at all of our sites (including Baltimore, Dallas and DC) with some hybrid and fully online courses incorporated as well.
 Your professors are faculty through the Johns Hopkins School of Education and are accomplished in their fields.
 They are experienced teachers as well as experts in their content and adult learning.
 Urban Teachers even has some of its most experienced alums serving in faculty and coaching roles.

 Receive Your Teaching Certification